 Sweeping the broom across the pavers at a 45 degree angle will ensure the sand gets deep into the joints.

-When all the joints were filled, Hubs removed the excess sand from the surface of the pavers – first with a broom.
-He switched to the larger broom you see below to cover more area.
+When all the joints are filled, Hubs removes the excess sand from the surface of the pavers – first with a broom.
+He switches to the larger broom you see below to cover more area.

 Our pavers have a textured surface so extra care was taken to ensure no polymeric sand was left on top.
 That’s why Hubs also uses a hand brush:

 The manufacturer recommends using a plate compactor to vibrate the sand down into the joints.
 We didn’t do this step because the surface of our pavers are textured and we didn’t want to damage them.
-Our walkway is also very small and we didn’t find skipping this step to really make much of a difference to the endurance of the joints (at least when we initially sanded them).
+Our walkway is also very small and we didn’t find skipping this step to really make much of a difference to the endurance of the joints (at least with our initial sanding of the pavers).
 That’s something to discuss with your local retailer when you buy the polymeric sand.
 Most big box stores rent compactors.